 Another good indicator of a company willing to invest in sponsorship are sponsored posts on Facebook and Instagram, those company already realized the potential of social networks and are investing money in social marketing efforts, they might be good targets.

-Another good way to find potential event or travel sponsors is to look at which brands are sponsoring project similar to yours, or influencers in your niche.
+Another good way to find a potential event or travel sponsors is to look at which brands are sponsoring projects similar to yours, or influencers in your niche.
 If the project they are sponsoring is contemporary or close in time to yours, keep in mind that the brands hardly will sponsor two similar projects at the same time, so research older projects.

 Find a sponsor in your niche